windingwind/zotero-better-notes/README.md

 ## Development & Contributing

-This add-on is built on the Zotero Addon Template of [zotero-pdf-translate](https://github.com/windingwind/zotero-pdf-translate).
+This addon is built based on the [Zotero Addon Template](https://github.com/windingwind/zotero-addon-template).

 ### Build